polkadot-js/api/docs/start/types.extend.md

 `Balance` would be defined as an `u128` at the end.
 Effectively based on the flow it is first registered as a `u32`, then overridden as a `u64` and finally overridden once more as a `u128` by the chain types.

-## Using with TypeScript
+## Extending extrinsics

-The API is built with TypeScript (as are all projects in the [polkadot-js organization](https://github.com/polkadot-js/)) and as such allows developers using TS to have access to all the type interfaces defined on the chain, as well as having access to typings on interacting with the `api.*` namespaces.
-In the next section we will provide an overview of [what is available in terms of types and TypeScript](typescript.md).
+On customized chains, it is possible to [extend the format of the extrinsics and extrinsic payload as customized on the chain](extrinsic.extend.md), next up we will look at this advanced use-case.